 These days, many students are taking the opportunity to study abroad for a year or even longer, whether it be living somewhere to get a better understanding of a foreign language, to deepen their studies of a particular culture or subject, or simply to experience living somewhere new and exciting away from home.

 If you have a child at University who is studying abroad or planning to do so in the future, something you may need to factor in is how you’ll get funds to them whilst they’re abroad.
-In this guide, we’ll cover everything you need to know about financial aid for students, including the most cost-effective way to send money abroad.
+In this guide, we’ll cover everything you need to know about financial aid for students, including the most cost-effective way to send money to students abroad.

 Most parents with children in full-time education will be able to relate to the odd request for some extra funding, whether that’s to help out with the weekly shop or to help cover the cost of books and learning materials.